louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Postpartum management

 Marked perineal swelling persisted postpartum.
 Ice packs and 50% magnesium sulfate dressings were continued for edema reduction (Fig. 2).
 Cefoperazone-sulbactam was administered for infection prophylaxis.
 On postpartum day 4, external stitches were removed, and the patient was discharged (Fig. 3).
 She continued potassium permanganate sitz baths twice daily, 20–30 min each.

 Fig. 2
 The first postpartum day

 Fig. 3
 The fourth postpartum day

 On postpartum day 6, the episiotomy incision showed partial skin and subcutaneous dehiscence (Fig. 4) without apparent purulent discharge.
 Sitz baths continued.
 By day 15, the wound was healing, and the hematoma had diminished in size (Fig. 5).
 Sitz baths were maintained through one month postpartum.

 Fig. 4
 The 6th postpartum day

 Fig. 5
 The 15th postpartum day

 At 48 days postpartum, the wound had fully healed on the left, and its hematoma was absorbed; however, a firm, 2-cm nodule remained on the right, accompanied by a small adhesion band near the vaginal introitus (Fig. 6).
 It was excised using electrocautery.

 Fig. 6
 Follow-up at 48 days postpartum

 At 4 months postpartum, a residual 1.5-cm nodule persisted in the right perineum.
 Ultrasound revealed a 17 × 16 × 11 mm hypoechoic area (Fig. 7).
 By 8 months postpartum, the right-sided hematoma had fully resolved.

 Fig. 7
 Ultrasound at 4 months postpartum showing right perineal nodule

 Second pregnancy and delivery

 Nine months postpartum, the patient conceived again.
 She attended antenatal clinics at our hospital, and the pregnancy proceeded uneventfully, without further perineal massage.

-At 40 + 5 weeks, she was admitted at 6:15 with “premature rupture of membranes.”
+At 40 + 5 weeks, she was admitted at 6:15 with "premature rupture of membranes."
 Her height was 166 cm, weight 85 kg.
 Oxytocin infusion was started at 10:45.
 By 22:30, she felt a strong urge to defecate.
 Examination revealed 1.0 cm cervical length, soft, mid-position cervix, fetal station S-2, and intact membranes.
 Artificial rupture of membranes showed clear fluid, and oxytocin continued.
 At 2:10 the next morning, the cervix was fully dilated; at 2:21, under perineal support, she spontaneously delivered another healthy female infant, with no laceration or hematoma recurrence.
 She was discharged on postpartum day 3 without complications.

 ---